Authentic Muffaletta Sandwich with Homemade Olive Salad

 Slice the loaf in half and remove the crumb.

-Slice the loaf horizontally in half and rip out a good amount of the crumb from both sides to make space for the filling.
-Don’t throw away the crumb as it can be used to make croutons!
+Slice the rustic round loaf in half horizontally.
+Remove a good amount of the crumb from both sides to make space for the filling.
+Save the crumb—it’s great for making croutons!

 Step 3